buttonize/docs/docs/docs/infrastructure-as-code/aws-cdk/api-reference.md

 - *Type:* string

-External ID used for generated AWS IAM role.
+External ID used for the generated Buttonize Execution AWS IAM role.

 ---